mhuckaby/etl-sandbox/README.md

 `docker stack rm etls`

-- The Neo4j instance is pre-configured with the default username and passsword `neo4j` `neo4j`.
-In order to change this, you will need to go to the Neo4j browser at `https://localhost:7473` and change the password.

 ### Troubleshooting
 The ElasticSearch instance may be thrashing up and down a bunch.
 You can determine the cause by attaching to the container and viewing the process output